 Remove the water bottle as you normally would.
 Inspect the area where the bottle meets the dispenser for any signs of mildew or mold.
-Use a clean sponge soaked in the cleaning solution to wipe the area thoroughly.
+Soak a clean sponge in your cleaning solution and use it to wipe the area thoroughly.

-Allow the solution to sit for two to five minutes, but avoid leaving it for longer since it could damage the surface.
-If you encounter any stubborn stains, you can make a paste using water and baking soda.
-Use a small stiff brush to scrub the stains away.
+Allow the solution to work for two to five minutes, but avoid leaving it for any longer as it could damage the surface of the dispenser.
+If you encounter any stubborn stains, you can make a paste by mixing water and baking soda.
+Use a small, stiff brush to scrub the stains away.

 3. Clean the Water Guard

-The water guard is what punctures the bottle when you insert it.
-If your dispenser has one, remove it.
-Rinse it underneath the tap and then wipe it using the solution you’re working with.
-Rinse it again to remove any leftover solution and allow it to dry.
+The water guard is the part that punctures the bottle’s seal when you insert it.
+If your dispenser has a water guard, remove it.
+Rinse it under a warm tap and then wipe it using your cleaning solution.
+Rinse it again to remove any leftover cleaner and allow it to dry.

 4. Remove the Drip Guard

-The drip guard, or tray that holds the cup, also has to be cleaned.
-Remove it and rinse under the tap, then wipe thoroughly using your disinfectant.
+The drip guard is the tray that holds the cup and it will also need to be cleaned.
+Remove it and rinse it under a tap, then clean it thoroughly using your cleaning solution.

-If you stumble across some mildew, mold or tough stains, you can use the baking soda paste here as well.
-Once you’re done, rinse it thoroughly and allow it to dry.
+If you find any mildew, mold, or tough stains, you can use a baking soda paste here as well.
+Once you have cleaned the drip guard, rinse it thoroughly and allow it to dry.

 5. Clean the Tank

-Use the remaining solution to clean the inside of the tank.
-Close the spigot and pour the solution through the top.
-Allow it to sit for two to three minutes before opening the spigot, or taps, to drain the tank.
+Use your remaining cleaning solution to clean the inside of the tank.
+Close the spigot and pour the solution into the top.
+Leave it to work for two to three minutes before opening the spigot, or taps, to drain the tank.

 6. Rinse the Tank

-Do this two to four times, then taste the water if you’re using vinegar, or smell it if you’re using bleach.
-If you detect any signs of the disinfectant, fill the tank with clean water again and drain.
-Repeat until all signs are gone.
+Repeat this two to four times, then taste the water if you’re using vinegar, or smell it if you’re using bleach.
+If you suspect there is still some disinfectant present, fill the tank with clean water again and drain it.
+Repeat the process until all signs of the cleaning solution are gone.

-Remove the cap of the bottle and place it into the dispenser.
-Make sure it fits tightly and that you see air bubbles floating to the top.
-The bubbles indicate that the bottle is sealed to the machine.
+Remove the cap and place the bottle into the dispenser.
+Make sure it fits snugly and you see air bubbles floating to the top of the bottle.
+The bubbles indicate that the bottle has been sealed to the machine.

-If you don’t have a non-spill cap on your bottle, you can use plastic wrapping to keep the water from spilling.
-You simply remove the cap and tightly wrap one or two sheets of plastic around the top.
+If your bottle doesn’t have a non-spill cap, you can use plastic wrapping to prevent leaks.
+Simply remove the cap and tightly wrap one or two layers of plastic around the top.
 Puncture a small hole to help relieve the pressure.

 8. Plug In

-Once the dispenser is clean, and the new water bottle is installed, it’s time to plug it into the outlet.
-Allow the water dispenser to cool the water for 30 to 60 minutes before using the machine.
-Check both taps of the dispenser to make sure everything is working as it should.
+Once the dispenser is clean and the new water bottle is installed, it’s time to plug it back into the outlet.
+Allow the unit to cool the water for 30 to 60 minutes before you drink from it.
+Test both of the dispenser’s taps to ensure everything is working as it should.

 How to Clean a Bottom-Loading Water Dispenser

-When you’re cleaning a bottom-loading water dispenser, you can use the same equipment as the top-loading version.
-You’ll also need a funnel and an empty bottle to get started.
+If you need to clean a bottom-loading water dispenser, you can use the same cleaning solution as a top-loading unit.
+You will also need a funnel and an empty bottle to get started.

 1. Unplug the Cooler